 - Hat that will cover your ears as well.
 Hats reduce the amount of body heat that escapes from your head; wearing one will help keep your whole body warmer

-- Insulated and waterproof boots; add a layer of cold weather socks for more protection.
+- Insulated and waterproof boots.
+Add a layer of cold weather socks for even more protection.